-Within 1-10 minutes after GW trigger time, the first preliminary notice will be sent fully autonomously.
-Preliminary notices may or may not include a sky localization.
+Within 1-10 minutes after GW trigger time, the first and second preliminary notices will be sent fully autonomously.
 The trigger will be immediately and publicly visible in the GraceDB database.
 Since the procedure is fully automatic, some preliminary alerts may be retracted after human inspection for data quality, instrumental conditions, and pipeline behavior.